hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Non-redundant fraction (NRF)

-The non-redundant fraction of reads is the number of distinct uniquely mapping reads (i.e., after removing duplicates and unmapped) divided by the total number of reads.
+The non-redundant fraction of reads is the number of distinct uniquely mapping reads (i.e., after removing duplicates and unmapped) divided by the total number of mapped reads.
 It is a measure of library complexity.
 This value is 0-1 and, ideally, we would want to see values close to 1.
 Generally, an NRF of 0.8 and higher indicates acceptable data.
 The ENCODE website also sets out standardized thresholds for this and those are summarized in the table below.
 In our plot, we use a green, orange, and red dashed line to represent Ideal, Compliant, and Acceptable NRF cutoffs, respectively.

 <details>
 <summary><b>Click here for the code to compute NRF values from your own data</b></summary>
 In order to determine the number of uniquely mapping reads, we can run <code>Picard</code>'s <code>MarkDuplicates</code> function.
 It will mark duplicate reads and also output a metrics file containing the number of total reads, unmapped reads and duplicated reads.
-The command to run this is:</br></br>
+The command to run this is:<br><br>
 <pre>
 &#35; Mark duplicates and create metrics file java -jar picard.jar MarkDuplicates \
   --INPUT &lt;SORTED_BAM_FILE&gt; \
   --OUTPUT &lt;REMOVE_DUPLICATES_BAM_FILE&gt; \
   --METRICS_FILE &lt;METRICS_FILE&gt;
-</pre></br>
+</pre><br>
-From this we can derive our NRF:</br>
+From this we can derive our NRF:<br>
 <p align="center">
 <img src="https://latex.codecogs.com/svg.image?\frac{\left(TotalReads-UnmappedReads-DuplicateReads\right)}{TotalReads-UnmappedReads}" />
 </p>